XunidEmon/PUSH-BUTTON/README.md

 # PUSH-BUTTON

+The push button is used to manually start the robot, trigger auto-calibration, or switch between multiple modes.
+It provides flexible control without needing to reconnect or reprogram the Arduino.

 # Arduino Button Input with Internal Pull-up

 This project demonstrates how to use a **push button** with an **Arduino Uno** using the internal pull-up resistor, and how to read its state using `digitalRead()`.

 ## 🧰 Components Used

 - Arduino Uno R3
 - Push Button
-- 10kΩ Resistor (used for simulation, but not needed in real pull-up)
+- 10kΩ Resistor (used for simulation, not needed with internal pull-up)
 - Jumper Wires
 - Breadboard (if in physical setup)
 - Voltmeter (to measure voltage across button terminals)

 ## 🔌 Circuit Explanation